spilgames/job-runner/README.rst

 v1.2.0
 ~~~~~~

+* Show job details in a column instead of a modal
-* Show last 100 runs of a job.
+* Show last 100 runs of a job incl. duration graph
+* Fix ``AUTHENTICATION_BACKENDS`` setting for staging and production
+  (without ``ModelBackend`` included, permissions are not working!)

 v1.1.1